exyleio/exyleio-docs/docs/4-projects/deploy/1-overview.md

-5. Create a firebase project if you haven't already, [generate](https://console.firebase.google.com/u/0/project/_/settings/serviceaccounts/adminsdk) and download a service account key as `serviceAccountKey,json`.
+5. Create a firebase project if you haven't already, [generate](https://console.firebase.google.com/u/0/project/_/settings/serviceaccounts/adminsdk) and download a service account key as `serviceAccountKey.json`.
    Beware, **THIS FILE MUST REMAIN PRIVATE**.

 6. Start a local development server at http://127.0.0.1